tonifrankola/docs-monitor/how-to/citrix-xenapp/monitor-citrix-xenapp6-published-applications.md

 1. Check in the __Enable remote management of this server from other computers__ option and click __OK__ to finish.
 1. Alternatively, verify in PowerShell that WinRM is configured properly, open powershell and type in winrm quickconfig.

    If you received access denied error run PowerShell as Administrator.

 1. Confirm __Yes__ that you want enable to create WinRM listener and create firewall exception.

-### Add SysKit Service User to the Citrix Farm Administrators group on the XenApp management server
+### Add SysKit Monitor Service User to the Citrix Farm Administrators group on the XenApp management server

 1. Navigate to the __Start__ > __Administrative Tools__ > __Citrix__ > __Management Consoles__ > __Citrix AppCenter__.
 1. Expand the __Citrix Resources__ section and the __XenApp__ subsection.
 Choose the Citrix farm and click on the __Administrators__ group.